redbadger/crux/docs/src/part-2/elm_architecture.md

 The problem is in how apps are normally written (when written in a direct, imperative style).
 When it comes time to perform an effect, the most straightforward code just performs it straight away.
 The solution, as usual, is to add indirection.
 What Crux does (inspired by Elm, Haskell and others) is **separate the intent from the execution**, with a managed effects system.

 Crux's effect approach focuses on capturing the intent of the effect, not the specific implementation of executing it.
 The intent is captured as data to benefit from type checking and from all the tools the language already provides for working with data.
 The business logic can stay pure, but express all the behaviour: state changes and effects.
 The intent is also the thing that needs to be tested.
-We can reasonably afford to trust that the authors of a HTTP client library, for example, have tested it and it does what it promises to do — all we need to check is that we're sending the right requests[^testing].
+We can reasonably afford to trust that the authors of an HTTP client library, for example, have tested it and it does what it promises to do — all we need to check is that we're sending the right requests[^testing].

 ## Executing the effects: the ~~runtime~~ Shell